localhost-run/site/docs/tunnel-my.md

 If you see requests going to `localhost:{your locally running apps port}` in your browsers dev tools when browsing your site through localhost.run check your framework for reverse proxy settings.

-More information can be found in [the troubleshooting guide](troubleshooting#i-can-see-requests-to-localhost8080-when-browsing-my-site-thru-localhostrun).
+More information can be found in [the faq](faq#i-can-see-requests-to-localhost8080-when-browsing-my-site-thru-localhostrun).